Ruxton07/chainhashing/README.md

 ## Installation

-To use the hasharray package, you need to have Python installed.
+To use the chainhashing package, you need to have Python installed.
 You can install the package using pip:

 ```
 pip install chainhashing